nolanbconaway/flask-imessage/readme.md

 I know.
 Right now the best I've got is an applescript that maps names to phone numbers.
 It takes too long to run and I have no way of verifying that it is complete.
 In real life, contact entity resolution is a very complicated thing.
 Sorry.

 Also, the way I have set up contact resolution is NOT GOOD, so there are fixable reasons this might not be a good experience.
 PR's welcome y'all.

-## What works

-- Sending messages to a single phone number, over iMessage or SMS.
-- Receiving messages from all chats.